chuanzhidong/chuanzhidong.github.io/_pages/resume.md

   * Automation in Construction
   * Engineering Structures
   * Structures
   * Measurement, Journal of the International Measurement Confederation
+  * Journal of Civil Structural Health Monitoring
   * Structure and Infrastructure Engineering
   * Sensors
   * Journal of Performance of Constructed Facilities, ASCE